WebSamuel90/fake-news/README.md

-# php-handin
+# Fake News

 PHP - Assignment

-My project - Fake News
+My project - Superhero news

 ## Installation
 1. Clone this repository to your computer